0xpranay/solidity-notes/Security.md

 Prior to 0.8, solidity used to underflow/overflow without any errors.

-After 0.8, an error is thrown.
-More better, use something like **SafeMath library**
+After v0.8, an error is thrown.
+Use something like **SafeMath library** if Solidity version is below v0.8.

 ## 4. Selfdestruct :